KITCHEN TRASH BAGS & Trash Bag DISPENSer system

 Feel good supporting our troops, people with disabilities, and our environment with every delivery!

-But with all recycling processes, not 100% of the product can be used.
-Usually somewhere between 50-80% of the product can be used for recycling.
-So there is typically always some waste.
-And once the next product is made from the components of the previous product, the resultant new product usually cannot be recycled again.
-So when that second product has its end of life (the chair breaks or the bag is used), none of it can be recycled and it is all waste, and probably ends up in a landfill.
+But with all recycling processes, not 100% of the product can be used and usually only somewhere between 50-80% of the product can be used for recycling so there is typically always some waste.
+Once the next product is made from the components of the previous product, the resultant new product usually cannot be recycled again.
+When that second product has its end of life, the chair breaks or the bag is used, none of that second product can be recycled.
+It is all waste and probably ends up in a landfill.

 How do the Recycling Centers process these reusable components?

 Another issue most countries and towns have is how to separate the recycled products.
 They need to separate plastics from metals from cardboard, etc. because they are all processed differently to make new products out of the components that are reusable.
 Even though most towns in the US now have separate trash collection just for recycled materials, those materials are all combined and need to be sorted.
-In many recycling centers in the US they have conveyor belts that separate the products based on using sensors and magnets.
-Others have to split bags open first just to get to the contents inside to sort them.
-Anyone who has watched Toy Story 3 with their children gets the idea.
+In many recycling centers in the US they have conveyor belts that separate the products by using sensors, magnets, and other methods.
+Other centers have to split bags open first just to get to the contents inside to sort them and anyone who has watched Toy Story 3 with their children gets the idea.
 Some places still use people to hand pick product off the conveyor to sort them correctly.
-And some people still use recyclable bags for the trash that is not recyclable, and then the bag never makes it to the recycle processing center, and instead ends up in a landfill and is never recycled.
+Some centers still use recyclable bags for the trash that is not recyclable and the bag never makes it to the recycle processing center, it instead ends up in a landfill and is never recycled.

-Also unfortunately the US used to stack these sorted materials and send them to China for them to use to create new products.
-China started to refuse these shipments in 2019.
-It turns out they have enough of their own.
+The US used to stack these sorted materials and send them to China for them to use to create new products but China started to refuse these shipments in 2019, it turns out they have enough of their own.

 Why is Biodegradable different than Recyclable?

-Well you probably could recycle a biodegradable bag.
-But it would not be a good candidate for recycling because it breaks down on purpose in 12-36 months.
+Well you probably could recycle a biodegradable bag but it would not be a good candidate for recycling because it breaks down on purpose in 12-36 months.
 Biodegradable bags decompose on their own much more quickly than regular plastic bags or recyclable bags.
 At BagUps we have added a chemical agent to help the bag decompose even more quickly when exposed to oxygen and sunlight.
-The bag itself will decompose in 12-36 months into crystals that are made up of the molecules they are made of.
-Including if they were floating on the ocean.
-So you would not put recyclables in a biodegradable bag – you would put in your normal food trash that can’t be recycled.
-And it will end up in a landfill.
-And then when the bag breaks down all the contents (coffee grounds, left overs, etc.) will break down soon after that – and it will create methane gas that can be potentially harvested for energy.
-And then the bag is gone forever – zero waste.
+The bag itself will decompose in 12-36 months into crystals that are made up of the molecules they are made of including if they were floating on the ocean.
+You would not put recyclables in a biodegradable bag, you would put in your normal food and trash that can’t be recycled and it will end up in a landfill.
+When the bag breaks down all the contents (coffee grounds, left overs, etc.) will break down soon after that and it will create methane gas that can be potentially harvested for energy, then the bag is gone forever, zero waste.